lactuannn/SwiftUI-Combine-Movies/README.md

-# BreadcrumbsSwiftUI-Combine-Movies
+# SwiftUI-Combine-Movies

 ## Overview
-BreadcrumbsSwiftUI-Combine-Movies is a SwiftUI-based movie application that leverages Combine for handling asynchronous events and data flow.
+SwiftUI-Combine-Movies is a SwiftUI-based movie application that leverages Combine for handling asynchronous events and data flow.
 This project demonstrates the integration of SwiftUI and Combine to create a modern, responsive, and efficient movie browsing experience.

 ## Features
 - Browse popular movies